-Meeting Attendance: Meetings occur typically three times a year but may occur more frequently as business needs dictate occur via teleconference for 30-60 minutes on a date when a quorum can be convened.
-One meeting every other year may occur in person; reasonable travel expenses are covered for each member attending.
-The previous in-person meeting was in 2018 held immediately prior to the Optima Conference.
-The in-person meeting planned for 2020 was postponed until 2021 due to COVID-19 travel restrictions.
+Meeting Attendance: Meetings typically occur three times a year.
+Meetings occur via Zoom for 30-60 minutes.
+One meeting every other year will occur in person; reasonable travel expenses are covered for each member attending.
+The next in-person meeting is likely to be in January 2024 at the NASM/AFAA headquarters in Gilbert Arizona.